Current Work

 Solid Start

-to address the themes, insights and design opportunities revealed from the Inspiration phase: Honor the Patient Story, Builda Robust Relationship, Interpersonal Violence Education and Support and the Transition from Labor and Delivery.
-Solution ideas for each workstream were generated with stakeholders through a series of brainstorming sessions.
-Outputs from this phase include 12 prototype concepts.
-The Implementation phase iteratively tested and refined 5 prototype concepts with patients and providers over a series of 23 in-person, in-context testing sessions.
-Due to constraints with the project timeline, only 3 prototypes were implemented in patient care environments including 5M and 6M clinics, and with the Homeless Prenatal Program.
+• Description: This project was inspired by the Solid Start Initiative’s interest in better understanding transitions within the perinatal system of care at ZSFG to improve care coordination and overall experience.
+The Inspiration phase revealed that patient information was often lost across transitions of care and that providers relied on patients to report valuable and sensitive information.
+While this information was essential for providers and community organizations to deliver appropriate services, the process inappropriately placed this responsibility on the patient.
+The Ideation phase identified four main work streams to address the themes, insights, and design opportunities revealed in the Inspiration phase: Honor the Patient Story, Build a Robust Relationship, Interpersonal Violence Education and Support, and The Transition from Labor and Delivery.
+Solution ideas for each workstream were generated with stakeholders through a series of brainstorming sessions, resulting in 12 prototype concepts.
+The Implementation phase iteratively tested and refined five prototype concepts with patients and providers over a series of 23 in-person, in-context testing sessions.
+Due to project timeline constraints, only three prototypes were implemented in patient care environments, including the 5M and 6M clinics and the Homeless Prenatal Program.

 • Research Publications: